golfomania/mp4_to_text/README.md

 ## idea

-the idea is to transcribe the audio of a video file to text and then translate the text to another language, all using local running code and AI models.
+the idea is to transcribe the audio of a video file (e.g. from a meeting recording) to text and then translate the text to another language, all using local running code and AI models.

 ## mp4 to mp3